Tips for Incorporating Fiber into a Gluten-Free Diet

 - Add fruits, leafy greens, and gluten-free chia seeds or gluten-free ground flaxseed to your smoothie.

 - Add cooked, dried beans to soups, salads and casseroles.

 - Choose fresh fruits and vegetables rather than juices.

-- Choose fruits, vegetables, and high-fiber GF crackers for snacks.
+- Choose fruits, vegetables, and high-fiber gluten-free crackers for snacks.

-- Experiment with substituting whole GF grains into your favorite recipes.
+- Experiment with substituting whole gluten-free grains into your favorite recipes.

 For more celiac disease nutritional tips, visit CeliacNow.